-The Urban Adventours Emerald Necklace and Fall Foliage tour is a great way to experience Boston’s Green spaces in a ‘green’ way.
+Want to see an American masterpiece in landscaping?
+The Emerald Necklace tour is an amazing way to see Boston’s most famous green spaces in a ‘green’ way.
 Discover Frederick Law Olmsted’s famous system of parks on this bicycle tour of the historic Emerald Necklace.
-From the shaded boulevard on Commonwealth Avenue to the popular shores of Jamaica Pond to the winding paths of the Arnold Arboretum, this chain of gardens, reserves, and open space displays some of the most colorful flora as the fall sets in.
-Come enjoy a route that’s a favorite among locals and the best way to see the green side of Boston.
+From the shaded boulevard on Commonwealth Avenue to the popular shores of Jamaica Pond to the winding paths of the Arnold Arboretum, this chain Come enjoy a route that’s a favorite among locals and the best way to see the green side of Boston.
 The Parks are gorgeous any time of the year, but the foliage peaks in color between mid October and early November.

 This tour covers many hidden gems in Boston, including:

 - The Museum of Fine Arts and the Isabella Stewart Gardner Museum

 - The Rose Kennedy Greenway – Boston’s newest public park

 The Emerald Necklace tour is $75 per guest and includes an individually-fitted bike, helmet, water, and, of course, a friendly and knowledgeable guide who will lead you on your travels.